babylonchain/finality-provider/docs/finality-provider.md

 Below are some important parameters of the `fpd.conf` file.

 **Note**:
-The configuration below requires to point to the path where this keyring is stored `KeyDirectory`.
+The configuration below requires pointing to the path where this keyring is stored `KeyDirectory`.
 This `Key` field stores the key name used for interacting with the consumer chain and will be specified along with the `KeyringBackend` field in the next [step](#3-add-key-for-the-consumer-chain).
 So we